 I personally use ExpressVPN, the fastest and most secure VPN available.
 Not only is it easy to install on any device, it comes with a risk-free 30-day money-back guarantee.
 Plus, if you're not 100% satisfied, you can always get a refund.
 ExpressVPN is currently also offering a whopping 3 extra months free on their annual plan!

-When you are trying to watch PPV without cable, you need to take some steps before enabling PPV events on FireStick.
-You can’t simply call your cable operator, purchase the event, and expects to tune in right before the start time.
+When trying to watch PPV without cable, you need to take steps before enabling PPV events on FireStick.
+You can’t simply call your cable operator, purchase the event, and expects to tune in the right before the start time.

 You need to make sure that the relevant app is installed on FireStick in the first place.
 Most apps do offer native apps from the Amazon App Store, so it will hardly take a minute or two to install such apps on FireStick.

-Finally, make sure you have a working internet connection (at least in double-digit) to stream the PPV event without any issue on FireStick.
+Finally, ensure you have a working internet connection (at least double-digit) to stream the PPV event without any issue on FireStick.

 First, I will start the list with apps and services officially available in the US.
 And then, I will discuss a couple of options for the UK audience to stream PPV on FireStick.

-Don’t worry though, in the following section, I will show how to watch PPV fight on your Firestick from anywhere in the world.
+Don’t worry, though.
+In the following section, I will show how to watch a PPV fight on your FireStick from anywhere in the world.